mrobert3456/Lane_detection/README.md

 5. **Apply perspective transformation**
 6. **Sliding window search** to detect lane pixels
 7. **Draw polynomial** on the filtered windows
-8. **Sanity check** to save valid lanes for a few consequent frames and reuse it if necessary
+8. **Sanity check** to save valid lanes for a few consequent frames and reuse it if the sanity check fails

 For detailed description of how it works, please check out my publication on IEEE: https://ieeexplore.ieee.org/abstract/document/10158539